 USA PvE Guide for Hearts of Iron IV: Learning to Fight With Two Swords

 This guide covers everything you need to build up the USA for a fight against Japan and the Axis by 1941 in a historical game against the AI.
 Most of the strategy can be carried over to a multiplayer game but remember that a human will fight much differently than the AI so certain aspects of the research, and the resulting Army, Airforce, and Navy compositions will need to be adjusted accordingly when facing a human opponent.
 Also, this guide assumes you have all of the relivant DLCs.
-This includes Man the Guns, No Step Back, By Blood Alone, and Arms Against Tyranny.
+This includes Man the Guns, No Step Back, By Blood Alone, Arms Against Tyranny, and Götterdämmerung.

 Hearts of Iron IV and images © Paradox Interactive.